ramaldanova/russian-case-interpretation-in-word2vec/README.md

 | **LDA** | Clusters are tight and oriented in different directions, but remain close together.
 No clear boundaries. | Word2vec vectors encode **weak case‑related signal** – not strong enough for clean separation, but directional consistency shows LDA can extract some structure. |

 ### Conclusion
 > Static word2vec embeddings do **not** robustly encode grammatical case information in a linearly separable way.
-The signal is present but weak, and overwhelmed by lexical semantics and frequency.
+The signal is present but weak, and overwhelmed by semantics and frequency.
 For morphology‑sensitive tasks, subword‑aware models (FastText) or contextualized embeddings (BERT) may be more promising.